hashicorp/terraform-provider-azurerm/website/docs/r/api_management_email_template.html.markdown

 The following arguments are supported:

 * `template_name` - (Required) The name of the Email Template.
 Possible values are `AccountClosedDeveloper`, `ApplicationApprovedNotificationMessage`, `ConfirmSignUpIdentityDefault`, `EmailChangeIdentityDefault`, `InviteUserNotificationMessage`, `NewCommentNotificationMessage`, `NewDeveloperNotificationMessage`, `NewIssueNotificationMessage`, `PasswordResetByAdminNotificationMessage`, `PasswordResetIdentityDefault`, `PurchaseDeveloperNotificationMessage`, `QuotaLimitApproachingDeveloperNotificationMessage`, `RejectDeveloperNotificationMessage`, `RequestDeveloperNotificationMessage`.
+Changing this forces a new API Management Email Template to be created.

 * `api_management_name` - (Required) The name of the API Management Service in which the Email Template should exist.
 Changing this forces a new API Management Email Template to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the API Management Email Template should exist.
 Changing this forces a new API Management Email Template to be created.